-He currently serves on a number of corporate and not-for-profit boards, including Wilfrid Laurier University, where he was formerly Chair of the Board of Governors, and Brick Brewing Co.
-Limited.
-He is a past Chair of the Princess Margaret Cancer Foundation.
+He serves on a number of corporate and not-for-profit boards, including Wilfrid Laurier University, where he was formerly Chair of the Board of Governors, Brick Brewing Co.
+Limited, and Kognitiv Corporation where he is Chair of the Audit Committee, and he is a member of the Advisory Board for Fistow Holdings Inc. He is a past Chair of the Princess Margaret Cancer Foundation.